kitten/kitten.sh/pages/parser-generator-dsl/index.md

 regex.lastIndex; // 5
 ```

-Since regular expressions carry a `lastIndex` property that specifies _where they should match_,
+The `lastIndex` property now indicates where the regular expression should be executed,
+rather than where it should start searching the input string.
+As usual, the index is
-and move this index along if they have matched a part of the input string, this lends itself
+also moved along if the regular expression has successfully matched a part of the input
-very well to building a continuous parser combinator that consists mostly of regular
+string.
+This lends itself very well to building a continuous parser combinator that
-expressions and some branches and loops.
+consists mostly of regular expressions and some branches and loops, and enables the
+parser generator to only transpile our custom DSL rather than also reimplementing
+regular expressions.

 ## The Parser Generator's DSL's Parser

 Starting the implementation of this parser generator, this is where things become _meta_.
-Since
-the `match` API I've outlined is in itself a language that looks like regular expression syntax.
+Since `match`'s tagged template API I've outlined is in itself a language that looks like
-I had to get to writing a small parser for it.
-The fascinating part about this parser is that
+regular expression syntax, a small parser for this DSL is necessary.
+Luckily, the syntax
-the syntax is very reduced and hence the parser was quite small.
+that this particular DSL has to support is rather small and hence the parser ended up being
-I kept the grammar overall as simple as possible while supporting the operators I'm used to from
+quite easy to write and compact too.
-regular expressions, so at the very least I had to add _quantifiers_, various types of groups,
+RegHex's DSL was set to support _quantifiers_, various types of groups,
 and alternations.
-Furthermore RegHex's DSL ignores whitespaces for
+As I've decided in the design process early on, it would be whitespace
-readability which is a nice, small touch.
-Here's a small overview of the non-obvious operators:
+insignificant fore readability.
+Here's a small overview of the operators that ended up
+in the DSL's syntax:

 | Operator      | Description                                                                                                                                                                              |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |